-- BCN.
-18 Euro for a dorm.
+Sun & Moon Hostel - BCN.
+22 Euro for a dorm.
 Central with Good security.

-- Seville.
-15 Euro.
+Hostal Nuevo Suizo - Seville.
+25 Euro.
 Hard to find a good central one here.

-There are cheaper hostels.
+A note about hostels & hotels in Spain: There are cheaper hostels.
 I stayed in quite a few of them.
 But also suffered from them.
 Smoking in rooms, theft and noise being some of the reasons.
-Be careful you choose the right hostel for your own purposes.
-Granada at the time my passing through was full of party hostels.
-I stayed at a hotel/bar for 2 Euro more than a dorm room, an slept like a baby.
+Be careful you choose the right hostel or hotel for your own purposes.
+Granada as an example is full of party hostels.
+I stayed in a private room at a hotel/bar for 2 Euro more than a dorm room and slept like a baby.

 Try my custom search for the lowest priced hotels in Spain!